Steffen-W/KiCadFiles/kicadfiles/CLASSES.md

 from dataclasses import dataclass, field from typing import Optional

-from .base_element import KiCadObject from .enums import StrokeType
+from .base_element import NamedObject from .enums import StrokeType

 @dataclass
-class Stroke(KiCadObject):
+class Stroke(NamedObject):
     """Stroke definition token.

     The 'stroke' token defines how the outlines of graphical objects are drawn in the format::